xiao777666/cats-otn-applicability/draft-zhao-cats-otn-applicability.md

 # Change the file extension to match the format (.xml for XML, etc...)
 #
 ###
+title: >
-title: "Framework and Applicability of Computation-aware Traffic Steering (CATS) in Optical Transport Networks (OTN)"
+  Framework and Applicability of Computation-aware Traffic Steering (CATS) in Optical Transport Networks (OTN)
 abbrev: "OTN for CATS"
 category: info